So you’re now overwhelmed with “laziness” and started searching for a cure. I feel you.

 You say, “Oh, I didn’t imagine it like this.
 There’s gotta be something wrong.”
 And because the current reality doesn’t make you happy, you become demotivated.

-Did you know, your imaginations often fool you?
+Did you know, your imagination often fools you?
 The grandiose success you’re imagining is overrated.
-Success is a temporarily feeling.
+Success is a temporary feeling.
 After reaching the top, you move on.
 That’s it.

 I challenge you to start living in the present.